Leannelb/BigData/data-analysis-and-visualisation-mar-2021/DataAnalysisandVisualisation.md

 Data Science and Big Data Analytics : Discovering, Analyzing, Visualizing and Presenting Data, edited by Education Services EMC, and Education Services, EMC, John Wiley & Sons, Incorporated, 2015.
 ProQuest Ebook Central, http://ebookcentral.proquest.com/lib/glyndwr-ebooks/detail.action?docID=1908952.
 Created from glyndwr-ebooks on 2021-03-30 11:44:32.
+</br></br></br>
+# week 4

+### Read EMC.
+(2015) Data Science and Big Data Analytics: Discovering, Analyzing, Visualizing and Presenting Data.
+Wiley, Chapter six.
+#### Advanced Analytical Theory and Methods: Regression
+</git br></br></br></br></br>
+# assignment week 4 euclidian disatance
+4.10: Assignment- Implementing Clustering Algorithms Due Monday by 13:00 Points 15 Submitting a file upload icon Submission - Implementing the first two epochs of a Clustering Algorithm

+Based on what you have seen in previous lectures regarding seen various theories and methods for data analysis, you are going to focus on clustering in this exercise.
+As you have seen, In Clustering, data is divided into different groups so that the data in each group have similar properties.
+You have seen different measures to determine the similarities in the data properties.
+After developing this,  classification can be used to make better predictions about similar but new or unseen data.

+Task
+Step 1 (initialisation)

+In this task, you are going to use the K-means Clustering Algorithms and Euclidean distance to cluster 8 data records in a database into 3 clusters.
+The data records and the distance matrix based on the Euclidean distance are given below.
+For simplicity, the data records were already converted to x and y coordinates of a Cartesian Coordinate system.
+You must implement the K-means Clustering Algorithms and show by your calculation and hand plots only for two epochs  (or two rounds ) of the K-means Clustering Algorithms.
+In this step, you set the scene (initialisation).

+Data Records (data points)

+A1 = (2,10),

+A2 = (2,5),

+A3 = (8,4),

+A4 = (5,8),

+A5 = (7,5),

+A6 = (6,4),

+A7 = (1,2),

+A8 = (4,9).

+The distance matrix based on the Euclidean distance is given

+Here you are required to look at your data and try to understand them.
+Then suppose that the initial seeds (centres of each cluster) are located at A1, A4 and A7.

+First, draw a 10 by 10 space and plot all the 8 data points in it.
+Label each data point accordingly.
+Highlight the initial seeds with red in the above plot.
+From the above distance matrix, decide your initial 3 clusters (i.e. the examples belonging to each cluster) and show them by drawing a closed circle around them in your plot as we did it in the class.
+Step 2 (epoch 1 and 2)

+In this step, you are going to implement the k-means algorithm manually.
+It is important to do it once by hand before starting programming.
+Write a step by step algorithm for the k-means algorithm with its associated flow chart and then run it for 2 epochs only.
+During each epoch show:

+Your calculations
+The centres of your current cluster shown in your plot The new clusters are shown in your plot.
+The centres of the new clusters shown in your plot.
+Step 3.

+Answer the following question and continue your algorithm

+How many more iterations are needed to converge?
+Draw the final result for each epoch.

+Guidelines
+You should complete all requested tasks including calculations and plots with width concise description for this activity.

+This assignment should be submitted no later than 13:00 UK time on Monday of next week.

+Please make sure that you correctly cite and reference all secondary sources used.

+Grading